-In collaboration with École Polytechnique de Montréal and McGill University, three projects are under way on innovative ultra-high-performance concrete (UHPC) and composite (FRP) material bonding to sustainably reinforce and rehabilitate bridge piers, girders and slabs.
-Also in collaboration with École Polytechnique de Montréal, a project to develop new techniques to reinforce bridge girders with UHPC is under way as well as a preliminary analysis of the sensitive elements of the Jacques Cartier Bridge's main span.
+In collaboration with École Polytechnique de Montréal and McGill University, three projects are under way on innovative ultra-high-performance concrete (UHPC) and composite (FRP) material bonding, to sustainably reinforce and rehabilitate bridge piers, girders and slabs.
+In collaboration with École Polytechnique de Montréal, a project to develop new techniques to reinforce bridge girders with UHPC as well as a preliminary analysis of the sensitive elements of the Jacques Cartier Bridge's main span are also under way.